simplelogica/pluckers/doc/usage/basics.md

-# Creating the plucker and fething basic data
+# Creating the plucker and fetching basic data

 ## Creating the plucker